 This post may contain affiliate links.
 Read my disclosure policy.

-My son, David, is to thank for this recipe.
-He is 9 years old and took kids cooking classes at Sur La Table where he learned and fell in love with this caesar salad recipe, so we re-created it at home together.
+This homemade Caesar Salad was inspired by my son David.
+When he was 9 years old, he took cooking classes at Sur La Table, where he learned and fell in love with this Caesar salad recipe, so we re-created it at home together.

-Caesar salad is easy, classic and the ingredients are simple.
-You’ll need:
+Caesar salad is easy, classic, and the ingredients are simple.
+Here’s what you’ll need to make it:

 Ingredients for caesar salad with romaine lettuce, crouton ingredients, and caesar salad ingredients

-The crunchy homemade garlic croutons really elevate this salad, making it look and taste quite fancy.
+The crunchy homemade garlic croutons really elevate this salad.
 The cheese crusted onto each little toast will have you snacking on these croutons!

-• Cut baguette in half lengthwise and slice into 1/4″ thick pieces and place on baking sheet.
+• Cut the baguette in half lengthwise and slice into 1/4″ thick pieces and place on a baking sheet.

-• Combine 3 Tbsp extra virgin olive oil with minced garlic. toss breads with garlic infused oil and 2 Tbsp parmesan.
+• Combine 3 Tbsp extra virgin olive oil with minced garlic.
+Toss the croutons with garlic-infused oil and 2 Tbsp finely grated Parmesan.

 How to make croutons with sliced bread and garlic infused olive oil